 Fitness routines to lose weight like jogging, biking, treadmills, or elliptical machines usually take many more hours a week for meaningful impacts on your body.

-However, I’m not trying to discourage you from this type of workouts, they are great for your weight and general health, just slower than anaerobic activities.
+However, I’m not trying to discourage you from these types of workouts, they are great for your weight and general health, just slower than anaerobic activities.

-In order to safely engage in high intensity training you’ll need to be fairly fit, or either make certain you do not try to accomplish the levels of exercise a more fit person would engage in.
+In order to safely engage in high-intensity training you’ll need to be fairly fit, or either make certain you do not try to accomplish the levels a more fit person would engage in.

-In other words, take your time and learn to enjoy both exercise and watching the pounds drop as you body changes slowly.
+In other words, take your time and learn to enjoy being more active while watching the pounds drop.

 Check out this page at Harvard Medical School that list many different exercise types and how many calories you can expect to burn with each.

-I think we all recognize that for any weight loss to occur you’ll need to consume less calories than you are using on a daily basis, right?
+I think we all recognize that for any weight loss to occur you’ll need to consume fewer calories than you are using on a daily basis, right?

-One thing to do is start keeping a record of your daily calorie intake.
+One thing to do is start keeping a record of the calories you consume each day.

-Knowing how many calories you are eating along with how many you are using with your exercise routine is key.
+Knowing how many calories you are eating along with how many you are burning is the Key To Maintaining A Healthy Weight.

-When it comes to your health, and losing weight, all calories aren’t the same.
-So, you’ll need to take into account that the source is just about as important as the amount.
+When it comes to slimming down and your health, all calories aren’t the same.
+So, you’ll need to take into account that the source is just as important as the amount.

 In other words, 1000 calories of fresh vegetables, meat, fish, fruits, and nuts are going to serve your efforts much better than 1000 calories from potato chips and sweet treats.

-So up to this point, you can see that if you are aware of how many calories you ate daily to get you overweight, you can see that by cutting them by degrees will give you a caloric deficit.
+So, you can see that if you are aware of how many calories you ate daily to get you overweight, you can see that cutting them by degrees will give you a caloric deficit.